factmaven/disable-blogging/readme.txt

 * [*and so much more...*](https://wordpress.org/plugins/disable-blogging/screenshots/)

 = Notice =
 This plugin does not delete any data on WordPress.
-It simply hides and disables those features that are blog related.
-If you have any existing, posts, comments, categories and tags on your website; they must be manually deleted if you do not want to keep any of that information.
-All plugin features can be enabled or disabled in the plugin's settings (*Settings* > *Blogging*).
+It hides and disables those features that are blog related.
+If you have any existing, posts, comments, categories, and tags on your website: **they must be manually deleted**.
+That's if you do not want to keep any of the blog information.
+All plugin features are available in the plugin's settings (*Settings* > *Blogging*).

 Links to previous posts will still be accessible and previous comments will be hidden from view.

 = Contribute on GitHub =
 Want to help improve this plugin?
-Head over to our [GitHub page](https://github.com/factmaven/disable-blogging) and get listed as a [contributor to our plugin](https://wordpress.org/plugins/disable-blogging/other_notes)!
+Head over to our [GitHub page](https://github.com/factmaven/disable-blogging/tree/dev).
+Please make all contributions to our **`dev` branch**.

 == Installation ==
 1. Upload the plugin to the `../wp-content/plugins/` directory.